 And when they do round it, it’s like just breaking the edge a little bit.
 The leading edge of the splitter should be as thick as possible, with as much radius as possible.
 On the underside of the splitter.
 This is one reason an Alumalite splitter screams “Amateur!”
 But I digress.

-I also saw a lot of splitters with unused real estate on the outside edge.
+At this event, and really at every event, I see a lot of splitters with unused real estate on the outside edge.
 This does nothing, because it doesn’t change the direction of air.
 All you’re doing with this extra width is inviting contact with hard objects.

 A small kicker here is an easy way to increase the pressure differential above and below the splitter.
 Or put a fence on it and reduce downstream losses.
 But do something with this extra width people!